pascaldekloe/colfer/README.md

 	lat float64
 	// Lon is the longitude of the cup. lon float64
-	// Par is the difficulty index.
+	// Par is the stroke indicator.
 	par uint8
 	// Water marks the presence of water. water bool